 In addition to the estate wine, Ronan also produces an excellent negociant wine, with an annual production of 360,000 bottles of Ronan Rouge (100% Merlot) and 30,000 bottles of the Ronan Blanc (Sauvignon Blanc & Semillon).
-A large new winery, also in Pomerol, was built to accomodate the production of the table wine.
+A large new winery, also in Pomerol, was built to accommodate the production of the table wine.
 There too, both Ronan and Monique have their offices.
 For a number of years, Monique has worked to oversee the marketing and sales programs.
 Currently, with Ronan now heading up the UGCB, she is more involved than ever with the daily operation at both wineries.

 OUR CONVERSATION WITH RONAN & MONIQUE

 Given your enormously busy schedules, how do you divide responsibilities for Clinet, the UGCB, family and breathing?
 Ronan, your marathon skills must be more important than ever!

 I am trying to be 100% involved with Clinet, the UGCB and my family, which is my “breathing part”.
 Thanks to a great team in both organizations, and the support of my family, I manage that without too much work and stress.
 Although I must admit, I do no longer have space for marathons!

 Ronan, you obviously had great energy, business acumen and wine knowledge coming into ownership of Clinet.
 What was the biggest advantage being 20-something provided?
 And, conversely, what was the downside?